autocar-logo

 Volkswagen Tayron R-Line: 3 reasons to buy, 2 reasons not to

-The India-spec Volkswagen Tayron R-Line was recently revealed, which has marked the manufacturer’s comeback in the 7-seater SUV space in India.
-We got to spend some time with the 3-row SUV recently, where we tested its engine performance, ride and handling, features, and other factors that would help you base your purchase decision.
+The India-spec Volkswagen Tayron R-Line that was revealed last month marks the manufacturer’s comeback in the 7-seater SUV space in our market.
+We recently got to spend some time with the 3-row SUV, testing its engine performance, ride and handling, features, and other aspects to help you base your purchase decision.
 While prices are yet to be revealed, bookings are open.
 If you are interested in the Tayron, here are three reasons to consider it and two reasons not to.

 Premium interior experience

-The luxurious interior makes the SUV offer a lot of value
+The luxurious interior adds a lot of value

 Should you consider the Volkswagen Tayron?
 Pros and cons explained